monsoonmaelstrom/book2/book2.md

 “Yes,” John agrees, “It’s like herding cats.
 I know the feeling well,” he comments as he flicks a glance toward his father.
 “We will loan you a ship.
 On the condition you allow Amelia and her cousin, my son, Michael to travel with you.”

 “Could be dangerous,” I assert.
 “They both might die.
 Ships in the winter sea are notoriously dangerous under the best conditions,” I remark, hoping to discourage them.
 I don’t even really trust Amelia.
 The last thing I want is some cousin of hers I haven’t even met joining us.
-What I want is to say no.
+What I want, is to say no.

 “Amelia needs to go back anyway,” Liam notes.
 They’re the first words he’s spoken since the introductions.